-Like Victoria before her, Elizabeth was far from first-in-line to the crown when she was born, and received the throne at a tender age.
+Like Victoria before her, Elizabeth was far from first-in-line to the crown when she was born, and received the throne aged 27.

 Elizabeth was something of a family celebrity by the time of the accession of her father.
 She was well-known as George V’s favourite before he had died, and for her air of mature seriousness, which many commented upon.

-Elizabeth was forced to grow up quickly when Europe was convulsed by war for the second time in twenty-five years in 1939.
+2. Elizabeth was forced to grow up quickly when Europe was convulsed by war in 1939

 This mature display was evidently a success, for her roles grew in regularity and importance as the war continued and its tide began to turn.

-The couple were staying in Kenya when news arrived of her father’s death in February 1952.
+Indeed the couple were staying in Kenya when news arrived of her father’s death on 6 February 1952, making Elizabeth the first Sovereign in over 200 years to accede while abroad.
 The royal party headed home immediately, with their lives changed unalterably overnight.

 When it came to selecting her regnal name, the new queen, remembering her illustrious predecessor Elizabeth I, chose to remain “Elizabeth of course.”

-The coronation had to wait for over a year.
+9. Her coronation had to wait for over a year

 Predictably, the weather was foul all day and bitterly cold for the time of year.
-But the televised spectacle was an enormous success regardless.
+But the televised spectacle was an enormous success regardless of the weather.

-Elizabeth’s reign has not been straight forward.
+Elizabeth’s reign was not straightforward.
 Almost from the off she had to deal with family troubles as well as the symptoms of Britain’s terminal imperial decline.

-Nevertheless her adept handling of the great events of the last sixty years has ensured that, despite a few hiccups and occasional republican mutterings, her popularity has remained high.
+Nevertheless her adept handling of the great events throughout her reign ensured that, despite a few hiccups and occasional republican mutterings, her popularity remained high.